i92run/APT/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

 # Adaptive Pseudo-Labeling via Word Coherence for Topic Modeling

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of Adaptive Pseudo-Labeling via Word Coherence for Topic Modeling.
+We propose adaptive pseudo-labeling for topic modeling (APT), a self-supervised framework that incorporates deep metric learning to improve topic quality.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements